Designations Congruent with Things: Chapter 9

 “I’m attempting to choose neither,” Hermann replies.
 “What I want to know is how you tolerated that MRI.”

 “But not one you frequently display,” Hermann counters.
-“Your experience of lying motionless in an MRI is far from the only thing about which I am curious.
-It is the only thing I currently care to ask you about because I have no desire to precipitate some kind of poorly organized strong inclination on your part to undertake some kind of project.”
+“Your experience of lying motionless within a 3-Tesla magnet is far from the only thing about which I’m curious.
+It is the only thing I currently care to ask you about because I have no desire to precipitate a poorly organized but strong inclination on your part to undertake some kind of project.”

-“I was going to build an open MRI,” Newt says, faintly regretful at his total inability to be vertical at the present moment.
+“I was going to build an open MRI,” Newt sighs, faintly regretful at his total inability to be vertical at the present moment.

 “Why?”

-“Because the PPDC’s setup is not only a pathetic three-Teslas, but it’s closed, and that is just cruel.”
+“Because the PPDC’s setup is not only a pathetic 3-Teslas, but it’s closed, and that’s just cruel.
+It’s 2025, man.
+We deserve better.”

 “Post-scan, you looked as though you found it quite stressful.”

-“I don’t remember that,” Newt says, slightly untruthfully, but in his defense, the whole experience seems to have been memorialized by his hippocampus in an untrustworthy admixture of confined space, layered with remembered terror, topped by an increasingly ridiculous Geiszlerian monologue—a memory laid down as a fancy, three-tiered shot of colored cognitive alcohol with a witty name, like Kaiju Codicil, that one might find in a devastatingly trendy Hong Kong bar.
-Alas, this is not a drink that he is currently drinking.
-He is drinking nodrinks, and the likelihood of drink acquisition is tragically low any time in the near future.
-Furthermore, his odds of attending the party of the century, if not the millennium, are abyssmal and sinking by the microsecond and yeah, this seems typical—he’s going to spend his night of victory more or less out of biological juice, trying not to drop dead while Hermann gets drunk by himself on his own sherry.
+“Doesn’t sound familiar,” Newt says, philosophical and abstracted, lying about lying there, but in his defense, the whole experience has memorialized by his hippocampus in an untrustworthy admixture of confined space, layered with remembered terror, topped by an increasingly ridiculous Geiszlerian monologue—a memory laid down as a fancy, three-tiered shot of colored cognitive alcohol with a witty name, like Kaiju Codicil, that one might find in a devastatingly trendy Hong Kong bar.
+Alas, this is not a drink that he’s currently drinking.
+He’s drinking no drinks, and the likelihood of drink acquisition is tragically low any time in the near future.
+Furthermore, his odds of attending the party of the century, if not the millennium, are abysmal and sinking by the microsecond and yeah, this seems typical—he’ll spend his night of victory out of biological juice, trying not to drop dead while Hermann gets drunk by himself on his own sherry.
 Newt finds this equal parts vexing and comforting.
 Once a demimonde, always a demimonde, it seems, no matter how many shows you play, tattoos you get, or Millennium Prize Problems you’ve almost basically already solved.

 Ugh.